 Medicare Supplement (Medigap) plans are offered by private insurers, but their rules and benefits are set by the government.
-These plans pay more of your Medicare bills, but do not replace your Original Medicare.
+These plans pay some of the out-of-pocket costs you’d otherwise have to pay yourself, but they do not replace your Original Medicare.
 There are 10 types of Medigap plans, which are standardized so that plans within each level provide the same exact coverage.
 For example, all Plan L policies – regardless of which company offers them – must provide the same exact benefits.

 Medicare Part C (Medicare Advantage) plans operate more like traditional health insurance than Original Medicare.
 They’re also run by private companies, and they may create their own premiums, deductibles, copayments, and physician referral systems.
 At a minimum, Part C plans must cover everything that Medicare Part A & B does.
 If you choose to enroll in Medicare Part C, it will replace your Part A & B coverage.